DataDog/documentation/content/en/real_user_monitoring/guide/mobile-sdk-multi-instance.md

 ## Overview

-<div class="alert alert-info">In order to use multiple instances of the SDK, you will need to adopt version 2.0.0 or higher.
-For that please see our [Upgrade RUM Mobile SDKs][1] guide.</div>
+<div class="alert alert-info">In order to use multiple instances of the SDK, you will need to adopt version <code>2.0.0</code> or higher.
+See the <a href="https://docs.datadoghq.com/real_user_monitoring/mobile-sdk-upgrade">Upgrade RUM Mobile SDKs</a> guide.</div>

-Follow this guide to be able to use multiple named instances of the SDK.
-Many methods of the SDK can optionally take a SDK instance as an argument.
-If not provided, the call is associated with the default (nameless) SDK instance.
+Follow this guide to use multiple named instances of the SDK.
+Many methods of the SDK optionally take an SDK instance as an argument.
+If none is provided, the call is associated with the default (nameless) SDK instance.

 **Note**: The SDK instance name should be consistent between application runs.
-Storage paths for SDK events are dependent on with it.
+Storage paths for SDK events depend on this.

 {{< tabs >}}
 {{% tab "Android" %}}